 Sourcing the right materials

-The designs for the complete renovation of a 2 bed apartment included a panel of glass between the kitchen and hallway.
-As this was being installed on the 8th floor of an apartment block it needed to meet vigorous fire regulations for the safety of the occupants.
+In the main living area, the design was for a panel of glass between the kitchen and hallway.
+As this was being installed on the 8th floor of an apartment block it needed to meet rigorous fire regulations for the safety of the occupants.

-The first challenge was to find a supplier who could produce the large size bespoke glass panel to the required specification.
-Our procurement team spent hours searching, and successfully found the only supplier who could undertake the manufacture.
+So the issue was to find a supplier who could produce the bespoke panel (measuring over 2 metres in height and 1.7 metres in width) to the required specification.
+Our procurement team rose to the challenge, and successfully found the only supplier who was able to undertake the manufacture.

 “We were going back to the drawing board at one stage but you were quite confident that you would still be able to deliver.
 I wasn’t so sure if I am honest – but now with the end result you certainly did make it happen.”